SHOPPING CART

 Q.

-Hi, late season these tiny black beetles have invaded my strawberry flowers.
+Late in the season tiny black beetles have invaded my strawberry flowers.
 Any idea what they are?
 Are they harming the plant?
 What are the treatment options if needed, given I'm eating the strawberries.
-Thanks.

 A.